 ‘Dude! what do you expect me to respond?
 Should I be glad that my mom and I are not eaten because Cannibalism is stopped?‘ I had thought to myself.

-But I wanted more (I had visualized my inner conscious, with two horns on its head, dancing), I had asked him to take us to meet the tribes.
-Since, we had developed a good rapport, he had agreed and taken us to a tribal village.
+But I wanted to listen to his story more, and hence I had asked him to take us to meet the tribes.
+Since, we had developed a good rapport, he had agreed and had taken us to a tribal village Viseisei.
 He had arranged for one of the tribal women to show us around the village.

 The tribal village had huge houses around an arena.
 One of the houses had extra decoration of sea shells on the roof and that had belonged to the Chief of the tribe.

 The arena had a white pillar in the middle.
 The tribal woman, seeing me clicking the picture of the pillar, had casually remarked, “Generations back, that pillar used to be decorated by the human skulls!“